AlejandroSobral/English/README.md

 ## Rare Words.JSON

-It contains words & expressions I've learnt trough years.
+It contains words and expressions that I have learned over the years, arranged in chronological order.